Skip to main content

 3. An "Input Variables" popup window will appear with a form field for each variable you defined.

 4. Fill out the form and click Save.
+Note that by default, all fields are optional unless explicitly marked as required.

 5. The variables in your prompt will be replaced with your input, and the final prompt will be sent to the model.